Ido-Barnea/EasyPerms/README.md

 # EasyPerms :key:
-A simple library to help developers ask for permissions easily
+A library designed to help developers easily request permissions

 # How can I add this to my project? :question:
 > Step 1: Add the JitPack repository to your build file